SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    /> namesOfIntegers now contains \(namesOfIntegers.count) key-value pair
    </ namesOfIntegers now contains 1 key-value pair
    -> namesOfIntegers = [:]
-   // namesOfIntegers is once again an empty dictionary of type Int, String
+   // namesOfIntegers is once again an empty dictionary of type [Int: String]

 ..
 TODO: Mention that "==" will consider two dictionaries to be the same if they have the same count, and every element in lhs is also in rhs